 - College tours and events: College visits are an important part of the decision making process, so rather than forgoing any type of visit, consider a virtual campus tour.
 There are comprehensive (and impressive) resources online that will let you take a tour without leaving your house.
 You can also follow colleges and universities on Instagram and other social media platforms to see what kind of activities and events have taken place there.

 - Decision Day: If you’re a high school senior, May 1 may be marked on your calendar as a deadline for your decision (and enrollment deposit).
-That said, in response to the coronavirus, some schools have already announced they’ll be moving the decision deadline.
-If you’re unsure about the schools you’re considering and their respective deadlines, check the school’s website.
+That said, in response to the coronavirus, many schools have already announced they’ll be moving the decision deadline.
+If you’re unsure about the schools you’re considering and their respective deadlines, check their website or email their financial aid offices.

 - Financial aid: If you or your student is a high school senior, the Free Application for Federal Student Aid, or FAFSA, is probably something you’ve seen or heard about.
 If you haven’t filled it out yet, now’s the time.
 If you’ve filled it out already and started to receive financial aid offer letters from schools, that’s great.
 That said, your family’s finances may be affected by the coronavirus.
 It’s a possibility that family’s income could look different in the coming months compared to when you filed your taxes last year (which is what the financial aid offices use to determine your aid eligibility).
 If things do start to change, you’re not alone, and your college’s financial aid office may be able to help.
-Email or call them to let them know what’s changed.
+Email and let them know what’s changed.
 You may need to file an appeal or discuss other forms of aid, like work-study and scholarships.
-As frustrating as this process can be, do give the financial aid office some time to get back to you, as offices may be closing or moving their employees to work remotely, too.

 College students and parents